suffolklibraries/lgc/content/collections/events/jump-in-beccles-19-02.md

     content:
       -
         type: text
-        text: 'This delightful 20-minute piece finishes with the opportunity to show us your moves, and boogie with the dancers. '
+        text: 'Performances start at 10am and 11am.
+This delightful 20-minute piece finishes with the opportunity to show us your moves, and boogie with the dancers. '
   -
     type: paragraph
     attrs: